 Ford Flex Interior

-- "Overall, we like the Flex's interior because of its abundant soft-touch materials and attractive, upscale design." -- Edmunds
+- "Overall, we like the Flex's interior because of its abundant soft-touch materials and attractive design." -- Edmunds

 - "Unfortunately, both of the Flex's electronics interfaces leave something to be desired.
 The SE's MyFord system includes a display screen, but it's not especially intuitive and some buttons can be hard to reach.
 The MyFord Touch system that is standard on the SEL and Limited consists of configurable gauge cluster displays and a large main touchscreen.
-There are nice customization possibilities here, but the experience is soured by the touchscreen's virtual buttons that are slow to respond and prone to the occasional glitch." -- Edmunds
+There are nice customization possibilities here, but the experience is soured by occasional glitches and the touchscreen's small virtual buttons that can be difficult to press on the move." -- Edmunds